alanvalejo/mfbn/README.md

 Warning
 -------
 The original implementations (i.e. paper versions [1,2,3,4]) are deprecated.
-There may be divergences between this version and the original algorithm.
+There may be divergences between this version and the original algorithms.
 If you looking for the original version used in the paper don't hesitate to contact the authors.

 This software is a new version, more robust and fast.